Uniqueness when the $L_p$ curvature is close to be a constant for $p\in[0,1)$: Introduction

 \begin{theorem} Let $p<1$, let $L\subset \R^n$ be an $(m+1)$-dimensional linear subspace, $0\leq m\leq n-2$, and let $K\in \KKn_o$ satisfy that ${\rm supp}\,S_{p,K}\subset L$, and $d\left(S_{p,K}\measurerestr{(\Sn\cap L)}\right)= \varphi\,d\HH^m$ for a measurable $\varphi:\Sn\cap L\to [0,\infty)$. \begin{description} \item{(i)} If $n-2m-p\geq 0$, then ${\rm ess\,inf}\,\varphi=0$; \item{(ii)} If $n-2m-p<0$, then one may choose $K$ in a way such that $\varphi$ is a positive continuous function. \end{description} \end{theorem}

-Let us turn to the case of negative $p$.
-For $p\in(-n,0)$, Ivaki, Milman \cite{IvM23b} verify uniqueness of the solution of the $L_p$-Minkowski problem in the $o$-symmetric case under pinching bound.
-However, we do not have uniqueness results in the spirit of Theorem \ref{thm1-bounded-density} for negative $p$.
+For negative $p$, we do not have uniqueness results in the spirit of Theorem \ref{thm1-bounded-density}.
 Instead, employing a simple variational argument, we establish a strong non-uniqueness result which is valid for both the symmetric and the non-symmetric case.
 Set ${\cal C}_+^\infty$ to be the set of convex bodies whose boundary is $C^\infty$ with strictly positive curvature, and hence their support functions are $C^\infty$ on $\R^n\backslash\{o\}$.
 The following theorem extends results from \cite{JLW15} and \cite{Mila}.

-\begin{theorem} Let ${\cal K}={\cal K}_0^n$ or ${\cal K}={\cal K}_s^n$, and let ${\cal K}_+:={\cal K}\cap {\cal C}_+^\infty$ and $p\in(-n,0)$.
+\begin{theorem} Let ${\cal K}={\cal K}_o^n$ or ${\cal K}={\cal K}_s^n$, and let ${\cal K}_+:={\cal K}\cap {\cal C}_+^\infty$ and $p\in(-n,0)$.
 Then the set is dense in ${\cal K}$, in the Hausdorff metric. \end{theorem} \begin{remark} Standard regularity theory shows that if ${\cal K}={\cal K}_s^n$, then each $L_q$ that appears in the definition of ${\cal A}_p$ is also a member of ${\cal K}_+$.
 Unfortunately, in the non-symmetric case, since the origin can lie in the boundary of $L_q$ (see \cite{JLW15}), we can only conclude that $L_q$ is a generalized solution of the equation $S_{q,K}=S_{q,L_q}$.
 Moreover, the theorem is still valid, if one replaces the condition ``$C^\infty$ boundary" by ``real analytic boundary", in the definition of ${\cal K}_+$.
 This raises the following question: If $q\in(-n,0)$, $S_{q,L}=fdx$ and $f>0$ is real analytic, can $o\in\partial L$? \end{remark}

-We note that question of uniqueness of the solution has been discussed in various versions of the Minkowski problem.
-The Gaussian surface area measure of a $K\in\mathcal{K}^n$ is defined by Huang, Xi and Zhao \cite{HXZ21}, whose results about the existence of the solutions of the Gaussian Minkowski problem are extended by Feng, Liu, Xu \cite{FLX23}, Liu \cite{Liu22} and Feng, Hu, Xu \cite{FHX23}.
-The fact that only balls are the solutions when the the density function of the Gaussian surface area measure is constant is proved by Chen, Hu, Liu, Zhao \cite{CHLZ} for convex domains in $\R^2$, and in the even case for $n\geq 3$ by \cite{CHLZ} and Ivaki, Milman \cite{IvM23a}, and finally for any convex body and any $n\geq 2$ by Ivaki \cite{Iva23}.
-The corresponding problem for the $L_p$ Gaussian Minkowski problem (where $p=1$ is the "classical case" dicussed above), uniqueness has been established for $p>1$ by Ivaki \cite{Iva23}, and in the even case when $-n<p<1$ by Ivaki, Milman \cite{IvM23a}.